Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 (That’s an amazing prayer, if you’re struggling with some sort of perplexing ailment: God, bring the people and modalities into my life that will help me heal.)

-I think people can interpret the self-healing question quite literally: Do you believe that you, alone, can heal yourself?
-But the healing process inevitably involves being in relationship — to our environment, to the people and things around us, to ourselves.
+People sometimes interpret the self-healing question quite literally: Do you believe that you, alone, can heal yourself?
+But, by virtue of being alive, we’re always in relationship — to our environment, to the people around us, to ourselves.
 In my view, when we aren’t in right relationship with those things, that’s when symptoms and imbalances arise.

-When we see people going deep in the biohacking direction, I think it’s because, deep down, they know they’re living in a way that is quite unnatural and feel the need to balance it out.2 But the way that we “balance it out” matters, especially when we consider how many things are marketed to us that we can simply create for ourselves.
+When we see people going deep in the biohacking direction, I think it’s because, deep down, they know they’re living in a way that is quite unnatural and feel the need to balance it out.2 But the way that we “balance it out” matters, especially when we consider how many things are marketed to us that we can simply create for ourselves, through living, or simply find in nature.

 Sometimes, I really feel like the people who don’t think about their health much are the healthiest.